Skip to main content

 note

-Config files part of framework inheritance process .
+Config files are part of the framework inheritance process.

-Framework will grab and parse .env file on the root of the project directory to fill environment variables
+The framework will grab and parse the .env file in the root of the project directory to fill environment variables.

 tip

-Do not use environment variables in code.
-Use it only inside config files.
-That allow you to track variables and split configs and codebase
+Do not use environment variables in the code.
+Use them only inside config files.
+This will allow you to track variables and split configs and the codebase.

 tip

-Do not push the .env file to the version control system as it can contain passwords and keys.
-File should be queue per environment
+Do not push the .env file to the version control system, as it can contain passwords and keys.
+The file should be unique per environment.

 tip

-Try to not overload the .env file with configuration and keep only private data on it.
-To manage non private data check NODE_ENV section
+Try not to overload the .env file with configuration and keep only private data in it.
+To manage non-private data, check the NODE_ENV section.

 NODE_ENV

-Depending on the NODE_ENV environment variable framework will load additional config files.
-Data from this files will be merged into main config with overwrite
+Depending on the NODE_ENV environment variable, the framework will load additional config files.
+Data from these files will be merged into the main config with an overwrite.

-This useful when you want to have something that depends on environment but do not want to overload .env file
+This is useful when you want to have something that depends on the environment but do not want to overload the .env file.

-Also it's a good practice to keep basic config on files rather then .env file.
+Also, it's a good practice to keep the basic config in files rather than in the .env file.

 Example: